What is WordPress DDoS Attack? 7 Ways To Protect Your Website From DDoS Attacks

 Most of the leading web hosting service providers that offer a lot of features are not cheap and they shouldn’t be.
 They have the resources to handle the peak rise in traffic and can handle the DDoS scenario by spreading the traffic over the vast network.

-Also, most hosting providers provide CDN, malware scan, firewalls, and more tools by default to provide the maximum uptime for your website which will eventually safeguard your WordPress website from DDoS attacks.
+Also, most hosting providers provide CDN, malware scan, firewalls, and other tools by default to ensure maximum website uptime, which will eventually safeguard your WordPress website from DDoS attacks.

 2. Use a CDN